Last Updated on

 The world’s tallest twin towers are the stunning Petronas Towers in Kuala Lumpur.

 The highest skybridge in the world is the one that connects these twin towers.
+The view from the skybridge is spectacular.

 The biggest roundabout in the world is in Putrajaya.
 It is 3.5 km in diameter!

 Malaysia has the largest underground cave chamber in the world (i.e. one big space).
 It’s the Sarawak Cave Chamber in Gunung Mulu National Park, Sarawak.
 It measures over 150,000 square metres.
-It is very difficult to get to, and only for experienced cavers.
+It is very difficult to get to, and recommended only for experienced cavers.

 There are 4 UNESCO world heritage sights in Malaysia: